jangler/oracles-randomizer/README.md

 TODO: remove D2 alternate entrances
 TODO: make sure each exit value is correct
 TODO: fix moblin keep logic possibly, and put gale seeds into logic in other places
+TODO: fix sprites in some subrosia houses, notably smithy and minigame
+TODO: (if adding minigame into rando, need to fix exit warping to vanilla location)
+TODO: making sure that season is reset everytime you exit onto the overworld

 Rest of README is by Jangler: